lizardsystem/lizard-waterbalance/doc/source/deployment.rst

   creates a ``dist\wbcompute.exe`` that contains the Python interpreter and all other dependencies.

+py2exe byte-compiles the files of the libraries that wbcompute depends on and packages these byte-compiled files.
+On one occassion I noticed that it skipped the byte-compilation of a file whose library had been updated.
+Consequently, the executable used an older version of that file.
+I worked around this problem by deleting the directory that setuptools uses to store its intermediate results, viz. subdirectory ``build``.

 .. rubric:: Footnotes

 .. [#fn1] wbcompute is implemented by ``xmlmodel/wbcompute.py``